thehelpersus/gatsby-starter-netlify-cms/src/pages/index.md

       text: >
         We can not only say we care, but show we care - especially as so many people are isolated and feeling lonely.
-  heading: What we offer
+  heading: What we offer our community
-  description: >
+  description: >-
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    We're a team of volunteers who can get blank medical history forms to neighbors for them to fill out and keep a truly stressful emergency arises and they (hopefully not) need to go to the Hospital to be treated for COVID-19.
+We can also provide excellent quality homemade masks to people who cannot sew, or afford to buy them for any reasons.
+We can not only say we care, but show we care.
 main:
   heading: Great coffee with no compromises
   description: >